Karnataka NEET Counselling 2026

 NRI Quota: Around 15% of MBBS seats in select private colleges are reserved for Non-Resident Indian students, with higher tuition fees.

-For the 2025 academic year, KEA will oversee counseling for approximately 9,282 MBBS seats (85% of the total), while the Medical Counselling Committee (MCC) will handle the remaining 3,113 seats (15%) under the All India Quota.
-These seat allocations align with Karnataka's reservation framework.
+For the 2025 academic year (latest published reference), KEA oversaw counseling for approximately 9,282 MBBS seats (85% of the total), while the Medical Counselling Committee (MCC) handled the remaining 3,113 seats (15%) under the All India Quota.
+The 2026 seat matrix will be released by KEA closer to the counselling cycle.

 Reservation Categories and Policy Details